openBackhaul/NetExplorerProxy/spec/additionalDescription/wip/EquipmentMappings.md

 ### General information
 - The data will shall provided in csv format, with a header line
   - therefore, data will be flattened
-- Each services will return data for all devices, not just for a single device
+- The will return data for all devices, not just for a single device
   - optional filtering for a list of specific devices, will be supported via a related requestBody parameter

 ### Mappings

 #### 1. Relevant equipment info